-In a way, many of the behaviors that characterize eating disorders are, by nature, compensatory.
+In a way, many behaviors that characterize eating disorders are, by nature, compensatory.
 A person with anorexia may severely restrict their food intake to make up for their perceived excess weight.
 A person with bulimia may purge after a binge or eating in general to make up for calories consumed.
 The desire to manipulate what we eat and why is often deeply rooted in the belief that an individual has to work to be considered worthy, valid, or loveable.

 Understanding these behaviors for what they are and being able to identify them can help us better support those with eating disorders.
-If you have an eating disorder itself, it may be beneficial to be able to recognize these tendencies, as many of them pose significant risks to mental and physical health.
+If you have an eating disorder, it may be beneficial to be able to recognize these tendencies, as many of them pose significant risks to mental and physical health.

 Some Of The Most Common Compensatory Behaviors

-Food restriction is most common in anorexia, but it can present in all forms of disordered eating.
+Food restriction is most common in anorexia but can present in all forms of disordered eating.
 It could manifest in many different ways.
 A person might have a small group of foods they eat, such as low-calorie foods only.
 It could also be a cycle for some; a period of eating normally or excessively may be followed by a period of food restriction to make up for calories consumed.

 Purging is perhaps the most common form of compensatory behavior for bulimia.
 It literally rids the body of the food consumed.
 As mentioned above, this does not have to occur after binging.
 It could happen after a typical meal or snack.
 The goal is to get rid of the food, often because of a perception that failing to do so will lead to unwanted consequences (like weight gain).
-The other goal is retaining control and feeling relief from anxiety and purging achieves that.
+The other goal is retaining control and feeling relief from anxiety, and purging achieves that.

 While exercise is generally healthy, when it is done to compensate for eating or in excess, things can quickly take a turn for the worst.
 The reason this is a compensatory behavior is because the goal is to burn off calories from eating and prevent weight gain.
-Typically, when exercise is a compensatory behavior, the person will exercise for hours and beyond what most people could consider typical, such as running on the treadmill for hours at a time.
+Typically, when exercise is a compensatory behavior, the person will exercise for hours and beyond what most people consider typical, such as running on the treadmill for hours at a time.